XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 - *LaterPay*: The payment is managed by the hotel.
 The customer will use a credit-card as a guarantee for the hotel and the payment will be completed at check in.
 - *CardBookingPay*: The payment is managed by the supplier.
 The payment is effectuated at the time of booking.
 - *CardChekInPay*: The payment is managed by the supplier.
-The payment is effectuated at check in in the hotel. the ReservationRQ
+The payment is effectuated at check in in the hotel.

 ~~~xml